Contents: System requirements, Installation, Usage, Organization and Tips

 (4) Check out ~/.bomailrc, the configuration file.
 To send mail, you need to fill in details of the SMTP server to connect to and your email and password.
 You will have to look up the SMTP details for your provider, i.e. the hostname and port.
 If using getmail, you can leave the password commented out and bomail will try to read the password from the file ~/.getmail/getmailrc, if it has permissions.

-You should also make sure the location of new mail is correct (by default, ~/mail/tmp/).
+You should also make sure the location of new mail is correct (by default, ~/mail/new/).
 You might like to glance down the list of other options too for things like what text editor to use to write email.

 (5) The other thing to definitely edit (at some point) is ~/bomail/metadata/mail_handlers.txt.
 This file controls options for handling new emails.
 For example, it controls automatically tagging emails that match given search queries, such as being from a certain sender.